absorensen/numbers_go_brrrr/m4_real_time_systems/s6_bindings.md

 In many cases you, as the dilligent systems programmer I am confident you are, might be perfectly happy to stay in low level languages like C++ or Rust.
-Sometimes, it might be more convenient to configure your real-time system in a higher level language before you verify all the settings, save them to a file and then give the file as an argument when you want to run just your super optimized pipeline.
-You might even be able to use some of the principles from the computational graph sections to optimize on the given configuration and then once you have prepared everything, allocated every single piece of memory you might need in your hot loop, you are ready to run at hyper speed.
+Sometimes, it might be more convenient to configure your real-time system in a higher level language before you verify all the settings, save them to a file and then give the file as an argument when you want to run just your super optimized pipeline of doom.
+You might even be able to use some of the principles from the computational graph sections to optimize on the given configuration and then once you have prepared everything and allocated every single piece of memory you might need in your hot loop, you are ready to run at hyper speed.
 This would also be a good way to handle having users of your system who might not be systems programmers.

-Another case could of course if we inverted the scenario.
+Another case could of course be if we inverted the scenario.
 You might be able to use a low level language to accelerate whatever you are doing in a high level language such as Python.
 Other than writing entire libraries, like PyTorch, you could be writing your own custom data loader.